 MILLER: Yes, Yeltsin's group was able enough, open enough and had worked with our official people and some of our NGOs throughout the perestroika period, so the Clinton administration was able to deal with them directly immediately.
-There was a belief that the United States and the West could have considerable influence, which was the case.
-Some of it unfortunately wasn't of the highest quality, but, on the whole, certainly on the issues of arms control and nuclear arms control, the dangers, that side of equation, were taken care of quite well.
-The understanding of the difficulties of the economic transition no one did very well; neither the Russians or the new republics or the United States or the West.
-We missed in profoundly disturbing ways the importance of working through the economic transition more skillfully.
+There was a belief that the United States and the West could have considerable influence in Russia, which was the case.
+Some of the government's efforts unfortunately wasn't of the highest quality, but, on the whole, certainly on the issues of arms control and nuclear arms control, the dangers, that side of equation, were taken care of quite well.
+Considering the understanding of the difficulties of the economic transition no one did very well; neither the Russians, or the new republics, or the United States, or the West as a whole.
+We missed, in profoundly disturbing ways, the importance of working through the economic transition more skillfully, more compassionately, more thoughtfully.